Course Syllabus

 Introduction to big data.
 Business problems and data science solutions.
 Basic tools for data mining.
 Predictive modelling.
 Clustering data.
 Decision analytic thinking.
 Visualizing model performance.
 Evidence and probabilities.
 Text mining.

-• Be able to apply an appropriate method to get knowledge from big data of the business
+3 Apply an appropriate method to get knowledge from big data of the business Lecture, Case Studies, Exercises, Hands-on lab exercises

 Course Schedule